Potštejn: Sights

 The Potštejn Castle is a castle ruin with an exhibition on the history of the castle.
 The castle complex includes the Chapel of Saint John of Nepomuk from 1766 and the last station of the Stations of the Cross from 1754.

-The Potštejn Château is a late Baroque castle, built in 1749–1755.
+The Potštejn Manor House is a late Baroque castle, built in 1749–1755.
 Today it is privately owned, but it is open to the public.
 There is a castle park next to the castle, which is a combination of a French garden and an English park with rare species of trees.

 The Church of Saint Lawrence was built in 1815–1821.

 In literature

 The Potštejn Castle was famed in Alois Jirásek's novel Poklad.